 Finding romance isn't impossible while traveling with children though.
-If you're looking to spice up your next trip with the kids, here are some tips to help you have the best of both worlds:
+If you're looking to spice up your next trip with kids in tow, here are some tips to help you have the best of both worlds:

-Many resorts feature clubs where children of various ages can spend mornings or afternoons in camp-like settings, making crafts, taking adventure walks, learning to swim, and playing games with other children their age.
-Typically found at bustling Disney World or all-inclusive Caribbean resorts, there may be a lot of action.
-But while kids are enrolled in the club for a day or two, couples can sneak off to enjoy a spa treatment, hit the links or take that quiet sunset walk along the beach.
+Many resorts feature clubs where children of all ages can spend mornings or afternoons (or even nights) in camp-like settings, making crafts, taking adventure walks, learning to swim, and playing games with other children their age.
+You'll typically find these programs at all-inclusive resorts or on cruise ships; many hotels in Disney World also offer them.
+While kids spend time there, couples can sneak off to enjoy a spa treatment, hit the links or take that quiet sunset walk along the beach.

 For hotels without special programs to keep the kids occupied, some keep a list of trusted babysitters who will come to your hotel room and watch the children so you can get a little alone time.
 Even if not advertised, contact the concierge to find out if they can refer you to local sitters.

-Plenty of family-friendly resorts offer romantic, unique activities and programs for parents, and there's no reason you shouldn't take advantage of them, especially if the hotel offers babysitting services or a kid's club.
-For instance, the Hyatt Regency Maui Resort and Spa offers a Romance Tour of the Stars, in which parents can share champagne and chocolate-covered strawberries while they look through the lens of a 16-inch reflector telescope atop the hotel (where a luxurious swimming pool is also located); there's also several kids' programs, including night camps.
+Plenty of family-friendly resorts offer romantic, unique activities and programs for parents, and there's no reason you shouldn't take advantage of them, especially if the hotel offers babysitting services or a kids' club.
+For instance, the Hyatt Regency Maui Resort and Spa offers a Romance Tour of the Stars, in which parents can share champagne and chocolate-covered strawberries while they look through the lens of a 16-inch reflector telescope atop the hotel (where a luxurious swimming pool is located); the hotel also has several kids' programs, including night camps.

 Travel in the Off-Season

-During winter months, even if you're sick of shoveling out of the snow and are desperate for a warm-weather getaway, traveling to a cold-weather destination like Montreal, Snowmass or Steamboat Springs will help you avoid the hordes of families heading to the beach.
-Bundle up and take the kids skiing, ice skating or dog sledding during the day, and after they crash into bed each night, open a bottle of wine and snuggle up by your in-room fireplace, found at most ski lodges or nearby hotels, including Fairfield Inn & Suites Steamboat Springs and Sky Hotel in Aspen.
-Many rentals feature private Jacuzzi tubs beneath a blanket of stars and the absolute quiet of the surrounding snow-covered mountains.
+During winter months, even if you're sick of shoveling snow and are desperate for a warm-weather getaway, traveling to a cold-weather destination like Montreal or Steamboat Springs will help you avoid the hordes of families heading to the beach.
+Bundle up and take the kids skiing, ice-skating or dog sledding during the day, and after they crash into bed each night, open a bottle of wine and snuggle up by your in-room fireplace, found at most ski lodges or nearby hotels.
+Many vacation home rentals feature private Jacuzzi tubs beneath a blanket of stars and the absolute quiet of the surrounding snow-covered mountains.
 What could be more romantic?

-Even with children, you can still keep the sizzle in your relationship with the element of surprise.
 Remember when you were dating and one of you would plan an unexpected getaway?
 Do it now, with the entire family.
 You can keep your destination a secret until you get to the airport, or spirit your partner away for a last-minute weekend getaway.
-But if you're seeking a surprise that requires a little less planning, try planning a secret excursion, restaurant outing or even hotel stay while on vacation.
-For example, if you decided not to book a room in that luxurious and historic Irish castle because it was too expensive, covertly cancel your replacement reservations at the more affordable hotel, and book one night in the castle.
+But if you're seeking a surprise that requires a little less planning, try arranging a secret excursion, restaurant outing or even hotel stay while on vacation.
+For example, if you decided not to book a room in that historic castle because it was too expensive, covertly cancel your replacement reservations at the more affordable hotel, and book just one night in the castle.

-A cheaper way to surprise your significant other -- with equally positive results -- is to purchase something your loved one would enjoy using on your next trip together.
-Then hide the gift in your travel partner's suitcase so he or she discovers the item while unpacking, such as guidebooks, candy, a new sweater, binoculars or a novel by his or her favorite author.
-Having a bouqet of flowers and/or a bottle of champagne waiting in the room upon check-in always ends with a smile and a kiss, too.
+A cheaper way to surprise your significant other -- with equally positive results -- is to purchase something your loved one might enjoy on your next trip together.
+Then hide the gift in your travel partner's suitcase so he or she discovers the item while unpacking.
+This might include a guidebook, candy, or novel by his or her favorite author.
+Having a bouquet of flowers and/or a bottle of Champagne waiting in the room upon check-in never hurts either.

 Get Romantic Pre-Trip